Straits Exchange Foundation: SEF branch office in Mainland China

 On 11 April 2013, the Executive Yuan approved a bill to open SEF branch offices in Mainland China.
-That month, ROC President Ma Ying-jeou said the SEF offices in Mainland China will not fly ROC flags, either inside or outside the office buildings, because Taiwan and Mainland China are not officially foreign nations in relation to each other.
 In the initial announcement, three offices were planned.

 SEF building

 The current SEF building in Beian Road originated since its groundbreaking construction on 25 September 2010 when its ceremony was presided over by then SEF Chairman Chiang Pin-kung.
 On 31 March 2012, the finished constructed building was refurbished and SEF started to move there on 4 April 2012 from their old rented office building on Minsheng East Road.
 The new building was opened for service on 9 April 2012.
 On 18 May 2012, President Ma Ying-jeou presided over the building's official opening ceremony.

-Transportation

 The SEF building is adjacent to Dazhi Station of the Taipei Metro on the Brown Line.